-All students enrolled on full time qualification courses are required to pay a College deposit of £30 for books and materials borrowed during the course when accepting the place, along with a £10 certificate postage charge.
+All students enrolled on full time qualification courses are required to pay a College deposit of £40 for books and materials borrowed during the course when accepting the place, along with a £10 certificate postage charge.
 Please note these are not refundable if you decide not to join the College or you leave early.
-All students enrolled on part-time evening qualification courses are required to pay a £10 certificate postage charge.
+All students enrolled on part-time evening employment courses are required to pay a £10 certificate postage charge.
 Please note this is not refundable if you decide not to join the College or you leave early.
 If you wish to borrow resources from the College you will need to pay a College deposit of £40.
 Recreational courses do not pay a College deposit or certificate postage fee.

-If you’re aged between 19 and 23 and in receipt of Job Seekers Allowance (JSA) or Employment Support Allowance (ESA) in the Work Related Activity Group, you may be eligible for help with the tuition fees on some qualification courses.
-Please note students claiming fee remission must enrol in person with proof of their eligibility.
+If you’re aged between 19 and 23 and in receipt of Job Seekers Allowance (JSA) or Employment Support Allowance (ESA) in the Work Related Activity Group, you may be eligible for help with the tuition fees on some employment courses.
+Please note, students claiming fee remission must enrol in person with proof of their eligibility.
 This should be the latest letter detailing your eligibility to JSA or the appropriate ESA.
-If you are aged between 19 and 23 and have not previously achieved a full level 2 or 3 qualification, you may be entitled to
+If you are aged between 19 and 23 and have not previously achieved a full Level 2 or 3 qualification, you may be entitled to free tuition.

 Although we have made every effort to ensure that the information in this booklet is accurate, details are subject to change and the College reserves the right to make such changes as are deemed necessary.

 We hope that everything goes well with your course, but sometimes problems arise.
 Therefore, if you are unhappy with our service, please let us know so that we can learn for the future.
 If you have a complaint, please raise it in the first instance with your tutor.
 If you are still unhappy with the situation, you can follow the complaints procedure and write to the Principal.
 We shall always try to respond quickly and constructively.